 Reactivity of hemi-labile pyridyl and pyrimidyl derived chalcogen ligands towards group 10 metal phosphine precursors

-- This article is part of the themed collection: Selenium & Tellurium chemistry at the beginning of the 3rd millennium: a celebration of ICCST
+- This article is part of the themed collections: 2020 Focus and Perspective articles and Selenium & Tellurium chemistry at the beginning of the 3rd millennium: a celebration of ICCST